 The AAA Higginbotham Fellows Program is a one-year program designed to offer the full breadth of the AAA resources to up-and-coming diverse alternative dispute resolution professionals and to allow the participants to immerse themselves in all aspects of alternative dispute resolution.
-The Program itself will be hosted at the AAA's Headquarters in New York, NY during the week of May 3, 2020.
-Initial programming will consist of an intensive week of training, seminars and networking events.
-The AAA also provides Fellows with opportunities to participate in training and networking events throughout the year.
+The Program begins with a self study component, followed by a 5-day intensive interactive training to be held at the AAA's Midtown office in New York, NY during the week of May 5, 2025.